 F. Prerequisite: Permission of instructor for non-honors students.

 Prerequisite: Permission of instructor for non-honors students.

-An introduction to the major topics of deaf studies: the linguistic structure of American Sign Language, how modality of production-perception shapes language organization (comparisons of signed and spoken languages), Deaf culture, deafness and child development, issues and options in deaf education, deafness in old age, and hearing children of deaf parents.
+An introduction to the major topics of deaf studies: the linguistic structure of American Sign Language, how modality of production-perception shapes language organization (comparisons of signed and spoken languages), deaf culture, deafness and minority cultures, deafness and child development, issues and options in deaf education, deafness in old age.

 Prerequisite: Senior class standing with at least 80% of coursework in the major completed.